ASalad42/Git-github/README.md

 git branch -M main
 git remote add origin git@github.com:ASalad42/eng122_week2.git git push -u origin main (will work everytime as long in correct location)

+if permission denied add ssh key using agent (key in ssh folder so retrieve from there to establish connection again)